diptim01/Recursion_trees_stacks/src/StartingRecursion/ReadMe.md

 ![Single Recursion tree](images/Recursion_tree.jpeg)

-- Memory usage when we call a function
+- Memory usage when we call a function (Recursion stack) For every recursive function call, there is a stack generated for it!

 ![Memory stacks](images/Memory.jpeg)

+We deallocate only when the function call has been successfully done!